winfrednyoroka/16S-rDNA-dada2-pipeline/docs/usage.md

-# uct-cbio/16S-rDNA-dada2-pipeline Usage
+# Pipeline usage

 ## General Nextflow info
 Nextflow handles job submissions on different environments (PBS in our case), and supervises running the jobs.
 Thus the Nextflow process must run until the pipeline is finished.
-We recommend that you put the process running in the background through `screen` / `tmux` or similar tool.
-Alternatively you can run nextflow within a cluster job submitted your job scheduler.
+We recommend that you put the process running in the background through `screen` or a similar tool.

+On UCT's hex cluster you would start a `screen` session from the headnode and then start and interactive job.
+Once you are on a worker node you can enter the typical command for running the pipeline specified below.

-It is recommended to limit the Nextflow Java virtual machines memory.
-We recommend adding the following line to your environment (typically in `~/.bashrc` or `~./bash_profile`):
+It is recommended that you limit the Nextflow Java virtual machine's memory usage by adding the following line to your environment (typically in `~/.bashrc` or `~./bash_profile`):

 ```bash
 NXF_OPTS='-Xms1g -Xmx4g'